As a new blogger who wants to monetize your blog, starting an email list for your blog is going to be the best decision you’ll ever make.

-I neglected to start an email list when I first started blogging.
-And as a result, I didn't make any money my first year blogging - even though I was publishing blog posts like a maniac!
+I neglected to start an email list when I started my first blog back in 2004.
+As a result, I didn’t make any money my first year blogging – even though I was publishing blog posts like a maniac!
 (You can read more about my blogging journey here.)

-By far, my biggest mistake as a blogger was not starting an email list sooner.
+By far, my biggest mistake as a blogger was not building an email list sooner.

 Why you need to start an email list

-But if you can capture their email address, you open a line of communication that you otherwise would not have had.
+When you start collecting emails on your blog, you open a line of communication that you otherwise would not have had.

 You may have a big following on Instagram, Facebook, YouTube, etc. But what would happen if there’s an algorithm change and your followers can’t see your content anymore?

-This has happened with most social media sites, who now favor showing paid ads.
-For example, a Facebook page update only has a 5.5% chance of even being seen by your audience (source).
+This has happened with most social media sites, which now make you pay to get better reach.
+For example, a Facebook page update only has a 5.5% chance of even being seen by people who like your page (source).

 Many have tried (and failed, me included!) to skip starting an email list and try to sell directly via a blog post.